hephaestus-compiler-project/thalia-popl-eval/README.md

   thalia-eval
 ```

-Note that we mount six _local volumes_ inside the newly-created container.
+Note that we mount six _local volumes_ inside the newly created container.
 The first volume (`database/`) contains the bug database that includes the bugs
-discovered by `thlia`, while the second volume (`data/`) provides the data
+discovered by `thalia`, while the second volume (`data/`) provides the data
 collected during our evaluation.
 The third volume (`eval-scripts/`) includes
 some scripts to reproduce and validate the results of the paper.
 The
 fourth volume (`eval-figures/`) will be used to save the figures of our paper.